Probing wave-optics effects and low-mass dark matter halos with lensing of gravitational waves from massive black holes: Results

 In summary, the most likely lens masses probed by LISA are within the range $M_{\rm L} \in (10^3, 10^8)\, M_{\odot}$, assuming the PS lens population.
 The sources where the WO probability is highest probe the lens mass range $M_{\rm L} \in (10^4, 10^6)\, M_{\odot}$ (cf. Fig.~\ref{fig:optical_depth_PS}).

-This is an important finding: LISA can explore (sub)halos with significantly lower masses than what is currently possible with other techniques, shedding light on the nature of DM in a domain that is challenging to observe by other techniques.
+This is an important finding: LISA can explore (sub)halos with significantly lower masses, shedding light on the nature of DM in domain that is challenging to observe by other techniques.
 The possibility to probe these lens masses within the duration of the mission, however, is strongly dependent on two poorly constrained quantities: the MBHB rate (see Table~\ref{tab:population_results}) and the underlying lens population (see Figs.~\ref{fig:optical_depth_PS} and~\ref{fig:optical_depth_MVF}).